 - If they didn’t care to engage in the discussion, it didn’t matter to me that they weren’t interested.
 They didn’t even have to return next week if they didn’t want to…

 - And if kids weren’t interested in the class, they could move to another room or go hang out in the common area to play at the craft table with their mom.

 So classroom management wasn’t my goal.
 An engaging discussion about a topic I loved was my goal.

 Oh, and in case you’re curious, the only chattering, distracting voices I heard in this class were from my own daughters, and with one fell swoop of their names spoken in the presence of their peers, they were magically quietened.

 When we headed home at lunchtime, I didn’t bring those twenty 8-14-year-olds.
 I returned home to make grilled cheese sandwiches and mushroom soup with my four kiddos.
 So the only question I had to answer was, “Can you teach your own child?”

 Since I brought my children home from a brick-and-mortar school to homeschool, the second most common question I’ve been asked, next to the ‘S’ question, is “Are you a certified teacher”?

 Nope, I am not.

-In fact, I’ll tell you that I learned basic arithmetic right alongside my oldest child because some of it I didn’t grasp in school.
+And obviously, I don’t know everything there is to know about everything.
+In fact, I’ll confess, if you haven’t already heard me say it, I learned basic arithmetic right alongside my oldest child because some of it I didn’t grasp in school.